 This was his second option, and he realised he wasn’t enjoying it, wanting to coach sport but the course was more theoretical than practical.

 Following a trip to the AMRC-Training Centre, he was matched up with Kostal, an auto parts manufacturer, and did a year, 9 months not at company.
 Then Covid happened, and he was furloughed for much of 2020, then made redundant.

-He then started at Agemaspark in September 2020 and was able to finish off full-time at college for 6 weeks, then attended day release at college, with 4 days a week in Agemaspark.
+He then started at Agemaspark in September 2020, aged 20, and was able to finish off full-time at college for 6 weeks, then attended day release at college, with 4 days a week in Agemaspark.
 He studied Level 3 NVQ in Advanced Manufacturing and Engineering – Toolmaker and Tool & Die Maintenance Technician, and has one year left to complete.